omega8cc/boa/docs/RVM.md

 When you log into your SSH account, you are presented with a helpful intro:

 ```

       ======== Welcome to the Aegir, Drush and Compass Shell ========

          Type '?' or 'help' to get the list of allowed commands
              Note that not all Drush commands are available

        Use RVM and Bundler to manage all your Compass gems!
 Example:
              `rvm all do gem install --conservative compass`

               Use NPM to manage all your packages!
 Example:
                         `npm install -g gulp`

-To install RVM and NPM use the control file and re-login after 15 minutes
+       To install RVM use control file and re-login after 15 minutes
                  `touch ~/static/control/compass.info`

 ```

 To initialize your account properly, follow these steps: